Youth Lawyers of Brampton

 Behind the times

 Assessment based on competence, where the outcome rather than the route is the focus, could be argued as increasing access to the profession.
 And, if quality can be assured, then it matters not whether competence comes from a training contract or other experience.
-Legal aid firms could benefit from the changes, as could Youth Lawyers Brampton who often gain more real case work experience than a trainee in a large firm, but whose firm cannot commit to a training contract as they struggle to stay afloat following swingeing cuts to legal aid.
+Legal aid firms could benefit from the changes, as could criminal Lawyers Brampton who often gain more real casework experience than a trainee in a large firm, but whose firm cannot commit to a training contract as they struggle to stay afloat following swingeing cuts to legal aid.

 However, without what some see as the necessary academic and quality barrier of a training contract, which rewards those who perform well before they start on the ‘period of recognized training’ (PRT), lawyers could simply have the point of disillusionment moved further along in their career.
-The training contract rejection could simply come several years later, when individuals apply to have their experience recognized as equivalent.
-Rather than solving the problem of Youth Lawyers Brampton spending years as poorly paid paralegals, it will mean those at the bottom will simply become badly paid solicitors, and the equivalent means route will fail to provide real, equal opportunity for those seeking to become solicitors.
+The training contract rejection could simply come several years later when individuals apply to have their experience recognized as equivalent.
+Rather than solving the problem of Youth justice Brampton spending years as poorly paid paralegals, it will mean those at the bottom will simply become badly paid solicitors, and the equivalent means the route will fail to provide real, equal opportunity for those seeking to become solicitors.

 With so many unanswered questions and so much future change yet to come, this is a perfect time to consult the profession on equivalent means, discuss the guidelines, let the opposing parties state their case based on the evidence, and let the SRA show the evidence this new system is working fairly in the interests of the next generation of lawyers.

 That is the beauty of networking and having a network,” said Frølich.
 “The goal is always, as our mission statement says, ‘to create unique opportunities for young international lawyers’ and that’s what we do through our events, through our publishing, and all our initiatives.
 And as we do that, we engage our members, we engage our staff, and we engage a community of young lawyers in a global scene.”